syntruth/Dice-Bag/readme.md

 **~#** - this denotes how many dice to drop from the tally.
 These dice are dropped *before* any dice are kept with !# below.
 So, '5d6 ~2' means roll five 6-sided dice and drop the lowest 2 values.
+If the given value (combined with how many dice to keep) are greater than the number of dice in the xDx string, this value will be reset to 0.

 **!#** - this denotes how many dice to keep out of the number of dice rolled, keeping the highest values from the roll.
 Thus, '4d6 !3' means to roll four 6-sided dice and keep the best 3 values.
+If the given value (combined with how many dice to drop) are greater than the number of dice in the xDx string, this value will be reset to 0.

 **r#** - this denotes a reroll value.
 If the die rolls this value or less, then the die is rolled again.
 Thus, '1d6r3' will only return a result of 4, 5, or 6.
-If the given value is larger than the number of sides on the die, then it defaults to the sides - 1.
+If the given value is larger than the number of sides on the die, then it is reset to 0.

+Note: if any value is reset because of a validation failure, a note is attached to the Roll.

 Dice String Limitations
 -----------------------

-Within the dice library itself, simple (xDx) strings are limited to 2 digits for all parts of the string except for the sides of the given die, which can be up to 3 digits.
+Within the dice library itself, simple (xDx) strings are limited to 3 digits for all parts of the string.
+This is to prevent honkin' huge numbers that *some* users abuse to lag out the dice rolling process.

 Using the Dice Library
 ----------------------

-**TODO:** Update this section!

 Using the library is rather straight forward:

     require 'dicelib'

     dice    = Dice::Roll.new("(Damage) 2d8 + 5 + 1d6")
     results = dice.result()

-    results.each do |result|
-      puts "%10s: %s" % [result.label, result.total]
-    end
+    puts result

 This would output something like the following:

     Damage: 15

+The returned result from Roll#result is an instance of the Result class, which has methods to access the label (if any), the total of the roll, and also each of the sections that made up the roll.

 It is possible to get the individual sections values as well:

-    results.each do |result|
-      result.sections.each do |section|
+    result.each do |section|
-        puts "%-4s: %s" % [section.to_s(), section.result()]
+      puts "%s: %s" % [section, section.total]
-      end
     end

 For the above given dice string, would print something like this: